The Real-Time Coaching Gap

 Here's where it gets interesting for scaling organizations.
 Traditional onboarding goes something like this: new rep shadows calls for two weeks, absorbs tribal knowledge through osmosis, gets thrown into live calls, struggles for a quarter, and eventually figures it out (or doesn't).

-When coaching is embedded in the workflow, that timeline compresses dramatically.
-A new rep doesn't need to memorize your entire product knowledge base before their first call.
+When sales coaching during calls is embedded in the workflow, that timeline compresses dramatically.
+A new rep doesn't need to memorize your entire product knowledge base before their first discovery call.
 They need to know the basics, and then the platform fills in the gaps live.

 The question your SE should ask about cloud cost allocation?
 It's there.
 The customer proof point for the financial services vertical?
 It surfaces when the prospect mentions their industry.
 The competitive differentiation when a prospect name-drops an alternative?
 It shows up the moment they say it.